Primitive Type pointer1.0.0[−]

 it is not always possible to determine equality of two pointers, so this function may

-for pointers that later actually turn out to be equal.
+for pointers that later actually turn out to have its equality known.

-, the pointers are guaranteed to be equal.
+, the pointers’ equality is guaranteed to be known.

 rely on the result of this function for soundness.
 It is suggested to only use this function